younggzzheng/malloc2/README.md

 before either of them (extended block or free list block) returns, malloc will check for splitting. specifically, it'll check the size of malloc against the size of whatever block the to_return pointer is pointing to.

-split_block will first check to see if a block is able to be split.
+`split_block` will first check to see if a block is able to be split.
 If the size of block - size > MINBLOCKSIZE, then we are good to split.

 split_block will construct a new block of size size + TAGS_SIZE by updating the pointer to block with its new size. it will set it to allocated, because its about to get returned.

-next, it will call next_block on this newly created block. this block will be our new block, and will be set to size block_size(original_block) - block_size(newly_created_block). it will be set to free, and will call coalesce on it.
+next, it will call `next_block` on this newly created block. this block will be our new block, and will be set to size `block_size(original_block) - block_size(newly_created_block)`. it will be set to free, and will call coalesce on it.

 This maintains compaction because if a free block is too big, then a lot of the space isn't getting utilized.
 This means that we're going to have to extend the heap more often, which means less utilization.

 Another optimization I made was for both throughput and utilization.
 When I split, instead of splitting at the minimum size of a block, I instead split only when the size request is at least half of the original block's size.
 This is so that (1) split is called fewer times and (2) there aren't a bunch of really tiny free blocks that are probably never going to get used -- in other words, reducing fragmentation.

-In mm_extend_heap, I did something similar where if the requested size of extention is less than 640, I simply extend by 640.
+In `mm_extend_heap`, I did something similar where if the requested size of extention is less than 640, I simply extend by 640.
 This is so that mm_extend_heap is called less, as it is a very expensive operation.

-Inside of mm_free, I also call coalesce so that anything that's freed is guarenteed to have two allocated blocks on either side of it, reducing fragmentation.
+Inside of `mm_free`, I also call `coalesce` so that anything that's freed is guarenteed to have two allocated blocks on either side of it, reducing fragmentation.

 ### How does realloc work?